ryanfp/DnD-Compendium/Untitled.md

 *3rd-level Ranger feature*

 You choose a subclass that reflects your specialized techniques and approaches to ranging.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.

-### Example Subclasses

-The following Ranger subclasses are available (at your DM's discretion):

-- **Beast Master:** Forms a mystical bond with a primal beast companion
-- **Fey Wanderer:** Draws on the whimsical and terrifying magic of the Feywild
-- **Gloom Stalker:** Hunts in darkness and shadow
-- **Hunter:** A versatile combatant who adapts to many threats

 ---